gracicot/gracicot.github.io/_posts/2018-05-14-modules-macro.md

 #include "liba.h"
 ```

 Familiar?
-But what happen if somewhere you forget to define it?
+But what happens if somewhere you forget to define it?
 Yes, you get an ODR violation.
 It can be sometimes hard to debug such mistakes.
 Sure, the best solution would be to add the compile definition for all your translation unit,
 but some prefer to do it this way.

 So...
 What's happening with modules?
 Of course, defining a macro before importing has no effect,
-and adding the compile definition for all the TU either won't have effect, how could we do this?
+and adding the compile definition for all the TU either won't have an effect, how could we do this?

 When compiling the module interface, we can add a compile definition, but only for the specific module interface.
 If you add the `LIBA_NO_EXCEPTIONS` definition for the `liba` module interface,